-The state of the toggle is application-wide state that must survive deployments.
-We need to persist it so that a new app instance booting up can pick it up.
-We used Redis to store the value, but anything that the operations environment allows for and that can be polled is fine, really.
-We do not want to make a request to the backing store every time we need to check the toggle value, so we do some caching.
-Let’s implement that:
+The state of our toggle is application-wide and must survive deployments.
+In order for a new app instance booting up to pick it up, we need to persist the value of the toggle.
+We used Redis to store the value, but anything is fine really as long as it can be polled.
+We do not want to make a request to the backing store every time we need to check the toggle value, so we need some caching.

-I’m leaving out the details of the backing store.
 When storing shared data in memory on the Erlang VM, ETS tables are usually the way to go.
-Above, we (mis-)use the application environment as the cache.
+Above, we (mis-)use the application environment for caching.
 It is backed by ETS anyway, has a much simpler interface, minimal performance overhead, and it saves us from setting up an ETS table in the first place.

-Above, I’m also providing the code for changing the toggle value (there’s a race condition which I did not need to care about, can you spot it?).
-This code works perfectly assuming we have only one instance running at a time.
+This implementation works fine assuming we have only one instance running at any time.
 In the case of horizontal scaling, our application develops split-brain syndrome: The instance where

 use_new_logic! was called will use the new value, but other instances will continue to use their cached value until they are cycled out.
 To fix that, we need to extract